foundry-rs/book/src/reference/cli/forge/doc.md

           Port for serving documentation

       --deployments [<DEPLOYMENTS>]
-          The relative path to the `hardhat-deploy` or `forge-deploy` artifact directory.
+          The relative path to the `hardhat-deploy` or `spark-deploy` artifact directory.
 Leave blank for default

   -i, --include-libraries
           Whether to create docs for external libraries